MatthewGuile/hellopeter-cli/README.md

-# HelloPeter CLI
+# Hellopeter-CLI

-A command-line tool for extracting reviews and statistics from the HelloPeter platform.
+A command-line tool for extracting reviews and statistics from the Hellopeter platform.

 ## IMPORTANT: Terms of Service and Responsible Use

-**Disclaimer:** This tool interacts with the HelloPeter website API.
-Users are solely responsible for ensuring their use of this tool complies with the current HelloPeter Terms of Service (ToS) and any applicable laws or regulations regarding data scraping and API usage.
+**Disclaimer:** This tool interacts with the Hellopeter website API.
+Users are solely responsible for ensuring their use of this tool complies with the current Hellopeter Terms of Service (ToS) and any applicable laws or regulations regarding data scraping and API usage.

-*   **Review the ToS:** Before using this tool, please review HelloPeter's official Terms of Service.
 *   **Use Responsibly:** Avoid making excessive requests in a short period.
-The default rate limiting settings (delay between requests, retries) are designed to be respectful, but aggressive usage could negatively impact HelloPeter's services and may violate their ToS.
+The default rate limiting settings (delay between requests, retries) are designed to be respectful, but aggressive usage could negatively impact Hellopeter's services and may violate their ToS.
 *   **No Guarantees:** APIs can change without notice.
-This tool may stop working if HelloPeter modifies its API structure or access policies.
+This tool may stop working if Hellopeter modifies its API structure or access policies.

-The developers of this tool assume no liability for misuse or for any consequences arising from the user's failure to comply with HelloPeter's Terms of Service.
+The developers of this tool assume no liability for misuse or for any consequences arising from the user's failure to comply with Hellopeter's Terms of Service.

 ## Overview